prathimacode-hub/prathimacode-hub/README.md

 🚩Speaker, Judge and Mentor at wide array of Events, Conferences, Hackathons, Workshops and Podcasts around. <br>
 🚀Project Maintainer for more than 10+ projects and Stands up in 4th position for contributions and 6th position for commits all over India from the list of Most Active GitHub Users. <br>
 👩‍Nominated as a WomenTech Global Award Nominee under Category : "Best Mentor Of The Year" and a "Jury Member" for Global StartUp Awards Africa. <br>
+💡Worked on 3 Real World AI Projects that showers impact on to the causes of local communities and various technical personal projects that focuses on use-case solutions. <br>
+🎲Freelanced on diverse domain specific projects from IoT, Data Science and Web Development that interest clients and add value to their journey. <br>
 👑Embedded Systems | Pythonista | Internet Of Things | Data Science | Web Development | Google Cloud Ready <br>
 📖Currently learning DevOps, Azure, Android Development and Blockchain.
 Post Graduate Diploma in IT Management at "Symbiosis Centre For Distance Learning". <br>
-💡Worked on 3 Real World AI Projects that showers impact on to the causes of local communities and various technical personal projects that focuses on use-case solutions. <br>
+⚡ Fun fact: I don't know driving <br>

 💪Passionate on exploring and upskilling myself💭, I believe in giving my best and adding worth to whatever task I take upp📌.
 Life is too short to explore all and the more I learn, the more I grow💻.
 Currently, I'm building my online presence🛠 and doing my best to spread knowledge🎆 & mentor budding developers📝 who are starting out their journey into tech👋.
 Additionally travelling 🧳, music 🎼, reading📖, puzzles⚡ and spicy food😋 is what I like the most. <br>